 Entrance to the Meeting for spectators is free and visitors are invited to have a great day out - wandering around the vintage Volkswagens in the picturesque mediaeval village.
 The day for spectators to come and see these amazing machines is Saturday the 17th June 2023, it will be a chance to see many of the best early Volkswagens from both the UK and Europe.
 We would also encourage you to take some time visiting some of the many historic buildings around this amazing village.
 Visit the village website at www.discoverlavenham.co.uk to get a feel for this wonderful location.

 As in previous years dedicated VW parking will be available, there will be a small parking fee payable on the day, which will include an event guide with a map and all the display locations.

-If you're not fortunate enough to own a Volkswagen, public parking (including 2 disabled spaces) is available by the Cock Inn, opposite the church and there's a smaller car park on Prentice Street - also with disabled spaces.
+If you're not fortunate enough to own a Volkswagen, public parking (including 2 disabled spaces) is available by the Cock Horse, opposite the church and there's a smaller car park on Prentice Street - also with disabled spaces.